devcode1981/File-Provider-Storage/doc/howto/dependency_proxy.md

 host: 0.0.0.0
 ```

-Run `gdk reconfigure` and `gdk restart` to envoke the changes and visit the IP
+Run `gdk reconfigure` and `gdk restart` to invoke the changes and visit the IP
 (`0.0.0.0:3000`) to check if GitLab is accessible through the new IP.

 #### Add this IP address and port to the list of insecure registries and restart Docker